-How to Make Money with Photography: 5 Ideas for Budding PhotographersJanuary 15, 2019
+How to Make Money with Photography: Get Paid to Take PicturesJanuary 15, 2019

 Many people have the dream of becoming a professional photographer but don’t know how to get started.
-Fortunately, there are many ways to make money with photography.
+Fortunately, there are many ways to make money with photography, in addition, to winning a photo contest.
 With a little dedication, you’re sure to find an approach that works for you.
 Here are some top money-making tips that every emerging photographer should know:

-How to Make Money with Photography: 5 Ways for Budding Photographers
+How to Make Money with Photography: Get Paid to Take Pictures